-\Three semester unit courses accepted from accredited colleges.
+Three semester unit courses accepted from accredited colleges.

 Curriculum plan subject to change.

-To get credit for any course applicable to an Associate in Science Degree
+To get credit for any course applicable to an Associate in Science Degree in Nursing, students must receive a grade of 'C' or better.

 When the LVN student has successfully completed the AS in Nursing program, the student will be given credit for previous vocational nursing education equivalent to 18 units.